 Nearly 35 years after McVey’s abduction, Long’s death warrant was signed and he was executed by lethal injection on May 23, 2019.

-McVey and one other survivor, Linda Nuttall, were present at Long’s execution.
+Lisa McVey and one other survivor, Linda Nuttall, were present at Long’s execution.
 McVey wore a shirt that read “Long … Overdue.”

 But Bobby Joe Long never opened his eyes at his execution.
 And he never said a word.

-Today, Lisa McVey Noland remains a master sheriff’s deputy with the Hillsborough County Sheriff’s Office and works as a middle school resource officer in a role she’s held for a decade.
+Today, Lisa Noland (née McVey) remains a master sheriff’s deputy with the Hillsborough County Sheriff’s Office and works as a middle school resource officer in a role she’s held for a decade.
 She said there was a time where she never spoke about her kidnapping and survival at the hands of a serial killer, but Noland speaks openly about her experience with students today.

 “I’m not embarrassed to say I was raped,” she said in 2020.
 “I tell kids if somebody tries to grab them, scream as loud as you can.
 And if they get taken anyway, they should mind their Ps and Qs and do whatever they can to survive.
 I tell them to be strong and draw on their own sense of self-preservation.”

-“I’m not a victim,” Lisa McVey Noland said in a 2015 interview.
+“I’m not a victim,” Lisa Noland said in a 2015 interview.
 “I’m no longer a victim.
 I’m a survivor and I’m a warrior.
 There’s no victim here.”

 Shari Rose